SMS vs WhatsApp for transactional alerts

 What are transactional notifications or messages?

-Transactional notifications are automated messages sent to users to inform them of important events or transactions related to their account or service they are using.
+Transactional notifications or are automated messages sent to users to inform them of important events or transactions related to their account or service they are using.
 Quick examples here would be alerts for bank transactions, password resets, appointment reminders, and One-Time Passwords (OTPs) for authentication purposes.

 • Logistics and E-commerce: Real-time delivery updates, shipping confirmations, and return processing notifications.